1950 Wake Forest Demon Deacons football team

 The 1950 Wake Forest Demon Deacons football team was an American football team that represented Wake Forest University during the 1950 college football season.
 In its 14th and final season under head coach Peahead Walker, the team compiled a 6–1–2 record and finished in fourth place in the Southern Conference.
+The team ranked first in major college football in total defense (163.2 yards per game) and third in rushing defense (69.6 yards per game).